Anatomy

 Primary buttons

 Use primary buttons to show the key action on a page or view.
-Most pages should only have one primary action – except search results where multiple primary buttons can be used.
+Most pages should only have one primary action (excluding search results where multiple primary buttons can be used).

 Featured buttons

-Within an entire screen, featured buttons are to be used sparingly.
-Overuse tends to just create noise.
+Within an entire screen, featured buttons should be used sparingly.
 If you have one critical button in your flow, consider using this for the most emphasis.
-We also use this for Skyscanner Direct Book actions.

 Secondary buttons